 2010 was my last “regular” Christmas.
 Starting with 2011, I laid out my desires going forward: Do not buy a gift for me.
 I will not buy a gift for you.
 However, I will gladly donate to a charity of your choice, if you’ll do the same for me.
 The amount doesn't matter, let's just make something happen.

 As expected, I received a very mixed reaction to this.
-Some were happy that they could cross me off their list, some really understood my reasoning, and others pressured me to re-join the commercialized mosh pit.
-I ended up donating to six different charities, and spent more time with family (instead of shopping).
+Some were happy that they could cross me off their list, some really understood my reasoning, and others pressured me to re-join the commercialized mosh pit that I resented.
+I ended up donating to six different charities and spent more time with family (instead of shopping).
 Financially, there was no difference, since I donated what I would have normally spent (which is great).
-Best of all, my conscious was clear, and I sailed through December with zero regrets.
+Best of all: my conscious was clear, and I didn't have my normal holiday blues.

 This year, I will be doing the same.
 I will gladly donate to a charity of your choice if you will donate to mine: Shriner’s Hospital for Children.
 Simply shoot me an email letting me know that you donated (no need to tell me how much), and which charitable organization you’d like me to donate to.

-When I was in highschool, the band would send a small detachment to Shriner’s on Christmas Eve to play for the children who were too far from, or too sick to go home.
-Wanting to help brighten their day, I volunteered in December 2003.
+When I was in high school, the band would send a small detachment to Shriner’s on Christmas Eve.
+We'd play for the children who were too far from or too sick to go home.
+Given that they needed an extra and that it seemed like a great thing to do, I volunteered in December 2003.

-We arrived, got set up, and were ready to greet the children, who then started to filter in.
+We arrived, got set up, and were ready to greet the children, who were starting to filter in.
 Some were wheeled in on gurneys, others walked, some were in wheelchairs.
 I was surrounded by scared, sick kids who wanted nothing more than to be well and back at home with their families for Christmas.
-We played our set, and for a brief moment, the kids were happy and all smiles.
-As we left, I imagined the smiles fading, and the patients being carted back to their rooms.
-It really put things in perspective for me, and made sure I didn’t take what I had for granted.
+We played our set and for a brief moment, the kids were happy and all smiles.
+As we started packing up, the patients were carted back to their rooms.
+Some of them would be spending the holidays alone.